Spurthi-Cvn/Spurthi/README.md

 ### 🔹 Automation Testing Intern (1 Month)

 * Worked on automation testing fundamentals and real-time workflows
-* Created and executed basic test cases
+* Created and executed test cases
-* Practiced debugging and test validation
+* Practiced debugging and validation
 * Hands-on exposure to workflow automation using **n8n**

 ---